Deep Learning-Based Rate-Splitting Multiple Access for Reconfigurable Intelligent Surface-Aided Tera-Hertz Massive MIMO: Proposed DL-Based Hybrid Data-Model Driven RSMA Precoding Scheme

 \subsection{Proposed RRN for the Passive Precoding at the RIS}

 Based on the estimated RIS-UE CSI of all the UEs, the BS needs to design the RIS reflecting matrix to establish the BS-UE virtual LoS link and improve the system capacity, which can be achieved by the proposed Transformer-based RRN as shown in Fig. \ref{fig:RRN}.
-Note that the Transformer structure in DL has been widely applied in the field of natural language processing and computer vision \cite{Transformer,VIT}, and has been shown to outperform fully connected neural network, CNN, etc. in many scenarios.
-The standard Transformer takes 1D real-valued sequence as the input and also takes 1D real-valued sequence as the output \cite{Transformer,VIT}.
+Note that the Transformer structure in DL has been widely applied in the field of natural language processing and computer vision \cite{Transformer,VIT}, and has been shown to outperform fully connected neural network, CNN, etc. in many scenarios. {Compared with the convolution in CNN \cite{csinet1}, which can only extract features from local areas, self-attention in Transformer can extract global features.
+Therefore, it can globally extract the inter-subcarrier correlation of the input signal and provide the corresponding weighting coefficients of the components in each subcarrier for enhanced performance.} The standard Transformer takes 1D real-valued sequence as the input and also takes 1D real-valued sequence as the output \cite{Transformer,VIT}.
 To process the complex-valued input ${\widehat {\bf{H}}_{{\rm{RU}}}}[k]$, the RRN first converts it into a real-valued matrix ${{{{\bf{\bar H}}}_{{\rm{RU}}}}[k]}\in\mathbb{R}^{N_c\times 2M_r}$, i.e.,

 As shown in Fig. \ref{fig:RRN}, the real-valued CSI matrices of all the UEs are first processed by a fully-connected linear layer to compress their dimensions to $N_c\times 32$ and then concatenated into a 1D real-valued sequence with dimension $N_c \times 32K$ as the input of Transformer, where the number $N_c$ of subcarriers serves as the effective input sequence length for the Transformer.
 In the Transformer, the input sequence is first converted into a sequence of vectors with dimension $d_{\rm model}$ by using a fully-connected linear embedding layer and the following position embedding layer, where a sine function of different frequencies is used to represent the positions of different subcarriers.
 Then, the Transformer further employs $U$ identical layers to extract the features of the input sequence.
 Each layer consists of a multi-head self-attention sublayer and a multilayer perceptron (MLP) sublayer.
 After that, the extracted features are processed by a fully-connected linear layer to output the phase values ${\mathbf \Theta}_{\rm RIS}\in\mathbb{R}^{M_r\times M_r}$ of the RIS reflecting matrix.
 By applying the complex exponential function to the phase matrix ${\mathbf \Theta}_{\rm RIS}$, the RRN can generate a diagonal RIS reflecting matrix satisfying the unit modulus constraint $\cal{F_{\rm RIS}}$, i.e.,